adhy-p/adhy-p.github.io/content/posts/ssh-config.md

 ```
 ssh parallel
 ```
 A big part of the course was to benchmark the parallel programs and compare it to the standard, sequential implementation.
-We had to experiment using different number of cores, and sometimes using different clockspeed.
+We had to experiment using different number of cores, and sometimes using different clock speed.
 In other words, the programs had to be benchmarked using different hardwares.
 Since I need to ssh to multiple servers to do the benchmarking, I need to create a new entry for each server in my ssh config file.
 Soon enough, my ssh config file became really cluttered and ugly:

 ```
 ... more entries ...